reynaoki/excel-to-python-dictionary/README.md

 - Integer: 0

 ### calculateFormulas:
-A boolean representing whether or not the function should attempt to calculate Excel formulas.
+A boolean representing whether the function should attempt to calculate Excel formulas.
 - True: Calculates Excel formula at runtime (e.g. if A1 contains 5 and B1 contains 10, and the formula in C1 is "=A1+B1", then the returned value for cell C1 would be 15)
 - False: Returns the plaintext representation of the Excel formula (e.g. "=A1+B1")

+### keepCommentLines:
+A boolean representing whether to keep comment lines or skip over them.
+- True: Keeps comment lines in the returned dictionary
+- False: Removes comment lines; comment lines are not retained in the returned dictionary